radiac/nanodjango/README.md

 Write a Django site in a single file, using views, models and admin, then automatically convert it to a full Django project when you're ready for it to grow.

+An alternative to Flask (see example below) and FastAPI (see our django-ninja example) - similar simple syntax, but with full access to Django's features such as the ORM, auth and admin site.

-Perfect for experiments, prototypes, tutorials, and small applications.
+Perfect for experiments, prototypes, sharing working code samples, and deploying small production applications.

 ## Quickstart